korx/Korx.Cycler/README.md

 #### `onSwipe`
-This is triggered when a 'swipe' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `direction` which could be 'left' or 'right' along with `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.
+This is triggered when a 'swipe' touch event or gesture is detected in the container element. `thisElement` refers to the container element. `event` is an object with the properties `direction` which could be 'left', 'right', 'up' or 'down' along with `origin` and `destination` which are each objects containing the co-ordinate properties `x` and `y`, and the time property `t`.

     onSwipe: function(thisElement, event){
         this.pause();